Personal rapid transit: Single line capacity

 With two-second headways and four-person vehicles, a single PRT line can achieve theoretical maximum capacity of 7,200 passengers per hour.
 However, most estimates assume that vehicles will not generally be filled to capacity, due to the point-to-point nature of PRT.
 At a more typical average vehicle occupancy of 1.5 persons per vehicle, the maximum capacity is 2,700 passengers per hour.
 Some researchers have suggested that rush hour capacity can be improved if operating policies support ridesharing.

 Capacity is inversely proportional to headway.
 Therefore, moving from two-second headways to one-second headways would double PRT capacity.
 Half-second headways would quadruple capacity.
 Theoretical minimum PRT headways would be based on the mechanical time to engage brakes, and these are much less than a half second.
 Researchers suggest that high capacity PRT (HCPRT) designs could operate safely at half-second headways, which has already been achieved in practice on the Cabintaxi test track in the late 1970s.
 Using the above figures, capacities above 10,000 passengers per hour seem in reach.

 In simulations of rush hour or high-traffic events, about one-third of vehicles on the guideway need to travel empty to resupply stations with vehicles in order to minimize response time.
 This is analogous to trains and buses travelling nearly empty on the return trip to pick up more rush hour passengers.

-Grade separated light rail systems can move 15,000 passengers per hour on a fixed route, but these are usually fully grade separated systems.
-Street level systems typically move up to 7,500 passengers per hour.
-Heavy rail subways can move 50,000 passengers per hour per direction.
-As with PRT, these estimates depend on having enough trains.
+Grade separated light rail systems can move 15-30,000 passengers per hour on a fixed route.
+Street level systems typically move up to 10,000 passengers per hour.
+Heavy rail subways may have capacities of 60,000 passengers per hour or more.
+As with PRT, these estimates depend on a number of factors including availability of vehicles.

 Neither light nor heavy rail scales operated efficiently in off-peak when capacity utilization is low but a schedule must be maintained.
 In a PRT system when demand is low, surplus vehicles will be configured to stop at empty stations at strategically placed points around the network.
 This enables an empty vehicle to quickly be despatched to wherever it is required, with minimal waiting time for the passenger.
 PRT systems will have to re-circulate empty vehicles if there is an imbalance in demand along a route, as is common in peak periods.